 Farm-to-table cuisine and let’s call it ocean-to-table seafood is one of the many highlights of QC Maritimes.
 Fresh seafood is something that you would find basically anywhere but much like with any other activity there is a recommended Flavour Trail.
 The highlights of the local cuisine naturally include seafood but you will also find plenty of game meat, fine cheeses, berries and vegetables, and of course – microbreweries and distilleries.

 The Beer Route includes over 100 different craft breweries across all four regions and cant take up to 12 days by car (2 hours by ferry).
-This is the eat, drink, and be marry type of adventure.
+This is the eat, drink, and be a marry-type of adventure.

-Sustainability note: QC Maritime is Smart Seafood certified and are working tirelessly on maintaining sustainable fishing practices.
+Sustainability note: QC Maritime is Smart Seafood certified and is working tirelessly on maintaining sustainable fishing practices.

 As one would expect, there is a wide variety of accommodations, from camping grounds to hotels and everything in between.
 I would like to focus on some of the most unique properties.
 First of all: lighthouses!
 Mingan Archipelago National Park Reserve has a 4-star lighthouse property, St. Lawrence has a 200-year-old B&B called Maisons du Phare de l’Île Verte, and Gaspésie is home to the restored 102-year-old Pot-à-l’Eau-de-Vie – just to name a few.